Proof-of-Useful-Work Blockchain for Trustworthy Biomedical Hyperdimensional Computing

 \subsection{HDC Notions}

 \textbf{Hypervectors (HV)} are numerical vectors that are high-dimensional, holographic vectors with i.i.d. elements~\cite{kanerva2009hyperdimensional}.
-We can note a $d-$dimensional HV as $\vec{H} = \langle h_1, h_2, \dots, h_d\rangle$ , where $h_i$ refers to the numerical elements inside the HV.
+We can note a $d-$dimensional HV as:

+where $h_i$ refers to the numerical elements inside the HV.
 In HDC, HVs are the fundamental component to represent information in different types, modalities and layers of features because of its high dimensionality.

-To aggregate information from different HVs to establish new HVs, HDC uses different operations.
-The three mostly used operations in HDC are \textbf{addition}, \textbf{multiplication} and \textbf{permutation}.
-Additions and multiplication are element-wise, taking two HVs as input operands and perform addition or multiplication with each element on the same index.
-Permutation, on the other hand, takes only one HV as the input and cyclically shifts the HV by a specific amount.
-Note that the dimension of the HVs are not modified, i.e., the dimension of the input HV and the output HV are identical.

-To quantitatively measure the information likeness between two HVs, \textbf{similarity metrics} such as Euclidean distance, hamming distance (for binary vectors) and cosine similarity are usually used.
-A higher similarity suggests more overlap in the information the two HVs represent.
+HDC manipulates HVs using three main operations: addition, multiplication, and permutation.
+Addition and multiplication are element-wise operations applied between two HVs, while permutation involves cyclically shifting a single HV.
+These operations maintain the HV's dimensionality and support compositional encoding.
+To compare HVs, similarity metrics such as cosine similarity, Euclidean distance, or Hamming distance (for binary HVs) are commonly used.